Unraveling Responsiveness of Chained BFT Consensus with Network Delay: MDP Modeling

 \item \textbf{Uncommitted adversarial block (\la).} If the current leader is adversarial and takes \texttt{Adopt}, \texttt{Wait}, or \texttt{Release} actions, it will propose a temporarily hidden adversarial block, and \la becomes $1$.
 In all other cases, \la becomes 0.

 \item \textbf{Uncommitted honest block (\lh).} The adversary's actions of \texttt{Adopt} and \texttt{Release} will cause \lh to become $0$, and \lh will increase by $1$ if the current leader is honest, otherwise it will remain unchanged.
-In the \texttt{Wait} action, if the adversary extends its block, the hidden block will be passively released, and \lh will increase by $1$ if the current leader is honest, otherwise it will remain unchanged.
+In the \texttt{Wait} action, if the adversary leader extends its block, the hidden block will be passively released, and \lh will be reset.
+Otherwise, \lh will remain unchanged.
+If the current leader is honest, \lh will increase by $1$.
 In \texttt{Silent} action, if the leader is honest, \lh will increase by $1$.
 If the leader is adversarial and an honest block is generated in the previous view, the block will be excluded and \lh will be reduced by $1$.